-I have my own Autoimmune Paleo category of recipes and posts here on meatified, which you can find here.
-But today I’ve gathered together a bunch of my favorite Autoimmune Paleo resources for you here – everything from the science behind AIP to easy, delicious compliant recipes.
+I have my own Autoimmune Protocol category of recipes and posts here on meatified, which you can find here.
+But today I’ve gathered together a bunch of my favorite Autoimmune Protocol friendly resources for you here – everything from the science behind AIP to easy, delicious compliant recipes.
 So if you’re new to AIP or just want a little foodie inspiration, I’ve got you covered!

 - AIP: An Elimination Diet for Autoimmune Disease

 - AIP Grocery List (also appropriate for GAPS)

 - Autoimmune Paleo Print Out Guides of Foods To Avoid & Include